-Use the historic palette below on all branded materials such as logos, corporate identity, web site, advertising, collateral, and imprintables.
+Use the primary palette on all branded materials such as logos, corporate identity, web site, advertising, collateral, and imprintables.
 The colors printed here are NOT guaranteed to be matches.
 The use of a Pantone Swatch book is the best way to work with your vendors and assure color correctness.
+Always proof anything before production runs begin to assure that the colors are satisfactory.